webadvanced/Secure-Page-manager-for-asp.net/readme.md

 Secure pages is a simple way to manage https and non-https for asp.net MVC and Web Forms sites.
 Specify specific urls, use regular expressions, define custom rules and force all non-specified urls to http.

+##Changelog:##

+###Version 1.0.4930.15380 - July 01 2013###

+- Added SecureUrlCollection.IgnoreUrl(string, RegexOptions)  providing the ability to ignore URLs
+- Added more test coverage

+###Version 1.0.4927.20371 - June 28 2013###

+- Added ability to set HttpRootUrl
+- Added ability to set HttpsRootUrl
+- Small bug fixes

+#Adding it to your solution#

+Install package from nuget: `Install-Package SecurePages`

 **What it adds to your solution**

 Two Files: